omicscode/omicscode/README.md

 Research:

 **Research and Academic Roles** as Bioinformatician, Computational Biology and Genomics, NGS Specialist, Research Scientist, Bio-Software Developer, Bioinformatics CTO, and Lead researcher roles as Senior CTO, Senior Computational Lead and Bioinformatician/Associate.
 I am not interested in freelancing and technician jobs (so please kindly don't contact regarding the same).
 Genomic analysis and software development for illumina and long read sequencing approaches.
 I provide bio-software development, algorithms, bioinformatics, machine learning for Illumina and LongRead sequencing technologies across all species.
 I am specific to the analysis in the areas of RNA-seq and Single cell, Metagenomics and Pangenomics covering all species.
 Similarly, Biological Machine and Deep learning specific to biological questions, biological language models and bio-software, HPC management.
+I prefer academic and research areas in University and Organization.

 **Academic and Research teaching**: I only read and write, fullstack RUST, Python, and Golang for the scientific and academic research.
 As a part of the scientific and academic research, I can give the language classes to academics and research students.
 I am not a private teacher or YouTuber and not interested in such freelancing roles or forming collaboration on the same.